issac-in/javascript-basics/07-dom-manipulation-and-events/README.md

 To combat that risk, if you must use *innerHTML* (like to inject dynamic HTML into your page), make sure that nothing goes into that *innerHTML* is sent to you by the user unless you first escape that user input, and ensure it'll always render as a string, no matter what, and not possible to render as HTML, but only as text.

 > Where should you include your JavaScript tag in your HTML file when working with DOM nodes?

+**Answer:** The simplest way is to include your JavaScript at the bottom of your HTML file.

+**Explanation:** JavaScript for the most part is ran whenever the JS file is ran, or when the script tag is encountered in the HTML.
+If you have included your JavaScript at the top of your file, many of these DOM manipulation methods won't work because the JS code is being run *before* the nodes are created in the DOM.
+That's why the simplest answer above is given, so that it gets run after the DOM nodes are parsed and created.

+Alternatively, you can link the JavaScript file in the `<head>` of your HTML document.
+Use the `<script>` tag with the `src` attribute containing the path to the JS file, and include the `defer` keyword to load the file *after* the HTML is parsed, as such:

+`<head> <script src="js-file.js" defer></script> </head>` // This way is good practice for modern browsers

+**Note:** According to MDN, it is bad practice to pollute your HTML with JavaScript, and it's inefficient.

 > How do "events" and "listeners" work?